icodebyamanda/icodebyamanda/README.md

 - ...and so 'future me' can thank 'today me' for having made future developments much smoother *(can you picture that?)*
 - 🌱 Upcoming learning: further digging into data and databases...
 I am weirdly attracted to this topic!

-Other than that:
+⚡ Other than that:
 - I have 8 years professional experience including 2 years in tech
 - I was an Agile Delivery Manager, a Waterfall Project Manager, a Business Unit Manager...
 - ...
-You name it!
+You name it.

-I particularly 💛 the topic of privacy, engineering biais, web literacy, gender studies and community organisation.
+💛 I am particularly interested in:
+- privacy
+- cybersecurity
+- engineering biais
+- web literacy
+- gender studies
+- community organisation

-Please **hit me up** if I can help on such topics, including helping on Open Source projects.
+Please **hit me up** if I can help (including on Open Source projects).

-Oh and my pronouns are '**She/Her'**, thanks ✌🏽 !
+😄 Oh and my pronouns are '**She/Her'**, thanks ✌🏽 !

 --------